Aedan-S/Aedan-S/README.md

 - 👋 G'day!
 I’m Aedan - an Australian game dev student currently studying in Norway. 🇦🇺🇳🇴
 - 👀 I’m interested in many aspects of game development, notably coding in C#, programming and designing gameplay as well as desigining and implementing UX & UI.
 I also enjoy making graphic designs and electronic music.
+I aabosolutley love games and can't wait to enter the industry!
-- 🌱 I’m currently using Unity, FMOD, JetBrains Rider and recently GitHub Copilot & OpenAI Chat.
+- 🌱 I’m currently using **Unity**, **FMOD**, and recently **Unreal Engine 5**.
+- 👨‍💻 My IDE of choice is **Rider**.
-- 📫 You can reach me easiest on LinkedIn -> www.linkedin.com/in/aedans
+- 📫 You can reach me easiest on **LinkedIn** -> www.linkedin.com/in/aedans